 Your organization’s brand reputation is extremely important.
 Job searchers want to get an idea of how your current employees enjoy working for your company, and reviews give them a way to do just that.
 So, it’s essential that you’re managing your employer reviews and responding accordingly.

 Prospective employees see review responses as almost as important as the review itself.
 In fact, 75% of job seekers are likely to apply for a job if the employer actively manages their employer brand.
+(Find out how to build an employer branding strategy here!)

 Aside from the top employee review sites like Glassdoor and Indeed, you may also notice employee reviews on your consumer-facing review sites like your Google Business Profile and Yelp, so it’s important to keep an eye on all the places you might be receiving employee feedback.